'Put your medals on the table!' - Souness' response to Pogba after 'didn't know who he was' barb from Man Utd star | Goal.com

 The former Scotland international joined Liverpool from Middlesbrough in 1978.

-Over the course of six years on Merseyside, Souness won five First Division titles, three League Cups and a hat-trick of Champions League crowns.
+Over the course of six years on Merseyside, Souness won five First Division titles, three League Cups and the European Cup on three occasions.

 He went on lift the FA Cup with the Reds as a manager, while major silverware was also collected as a player or coach during stints at Sampdoria, Rangers, Galatasaray and Blackburn.